dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

 ### Corner cases

-The following corner cases were also tested:

-* empty trace
-* all requests expired on arrival
-* simultaneous arrival on all four streams; the rotating tie-break order was observed as 0, 1, 2, 3
-* expiration of entries hidden behind a valid head, confirming the intended head-only expiration behavior
+Corner cases tested: empty trace, all requests expired on arrival, simultaneous arrival on all four streams (tie-break observed as 0, 1, 2, 3), and expiration of entries hidden behind a valid head.

 ## License